livelace/gombokey/README.md

 * "Hold and press" approach instead of classic shortcuts.
 Example: **"LEFTALT"**, **"A + A"**.
 Where combination consists of: **"LEFTALT"** - hold key,  **"A + A"** - pressed keys.
 Action will be performed right after "hold keys" **are released**.
 * "Pressed keys" are ordered.
 Example: **"A + B + A"** and **"A + A + B"** = are different.
 * "Hold keys" can be hold arbitrary.
 Example: **"LEFTALT + LEFTCTRL"** and **"LEFTCTRL + LEFTALT"** = the same.
 * Parallel executions limits.
-Example: you can restrict task with only three parallel executions.
+Example: you can restrict task with only 3 parallel executions.
 * Execution timeout.
-Example: task will be killed, if it exceeds specific amount of time.
+Example: task will be killed, if it exceeds the specific amount of time.

 ### Quick start: